Compassion Arts Festival 2018

 Saturday, 10/27/18, 1:00-4:00pm

 Come and be inspired in an afternoon at Mass Audubon’s Broad Meadow Brook nature sanctuary, where Compassion Arts will close the festival with a sharing and listening event about creative alchemy and community for peaceful transformation.
 The afternoon will host talks from people using their work and their lives as a candle for inspiring holistic nonviolence and respect for animals (human and non-human) and the Earth.
 Local heroes such as educators, animal rescuers, environmental advocates, healing arts facilitators, creative artists, spiritual leaders, culinary artists and others will talk about their work and their vision for creating “the more beautiful world our hearts know is possible.”
-Guest presenters will include University of the Wild, World Peace Diet facilitators, The Vegans Nest, and many more to be announced.
+Guest presenters will include New England Exotic Wildlife Sanctuary, World Peace Diet facilitators, The Vegans Nest, and many more to be announced.

 This event is free.